CosmicBagel/chip8_rust/readme.md

  ```
  Eg. Pong uses 1 and 4 to move the paddels, on the keyboard this is 1 and Q

+## Config

+Requires a `chip8_rust_config.toml` file, with a rom path to load eg:

+`rom = roms\Pong.ch8`

+The release zip includes this, but if you delete it, its simple enough to recreate by hand.

 ## Building

 Just clone and `cargo run`